 What is legal currently though is what is called "3D Lettering" (also known “two tone”).
 These are the same in size and shape to the standard font, but rather than plain black the letters are shaded with a second grey colour.
 This makes the characters appear as if they have been raised.

 You can also put a flag on the side of the plates.
 The Union Jack, St. George Cross, Welsh Dragon and the St. Andrew Cross (Scottish Saltire) are still legal as arer various identifiers such as GB, UK, SCO, CYM.
 Neither flags nor identifiers can be more than 50mm wide and must be displayed on the left hand side of the number plates.
-A standard GB sticker is required book can be substituted for a EU symbol plus a GB identifier.
+As of January 1st 2021, the EU flag will not be used on number plates in the UK.

 Number plates with legal fonts and formats are a requirement for MOT test.
 Displaying illegal plates can land you in trouble with the police.

 In extreme circumstances, the Secretary of State for Transport can withdraw the registration mark from you – though I can’t say I have ever known this happen unless the number plate has been offensive in some way.